Quasi-two-dimensional spin helix and magnon-induced singularity in twisted bilayer graphene: Spin relaxation rate

 showing a dependence $\propto \left[ 1-m_{2Q_F}(T) \right] T^{2\bar{K}-2}$.
 Compared to Eq.~(\ref{eq:spinrelax-above-Thx}) for $T>T_{\rm hx}$, we note several differences.
 First, due to the ordering of localized moments, $1/TT_1$ acquires a factor of $(1-m_{2Q_F})$ to account for the component of the localized spins that remain disordered and thus allow for spin-flip relaxation.
 Second, there is an overall prefactor of 1/2 to account for the remaining gapless electrons.
 Third, the parameters depend on the modification from the helix, including $g_{{\inter}}^{x} \to \bar{K}$ and $v_{{\rm dw}} \to \tilde{v}_{{\rm dw}}$.

 In addition, $1/TT_1$ receives contributions from the $\Phi_{\delta}^{+}$ modes, which are gapped and exhibit an exponentially suppressed relaxation rate,

 with the temperature-dependent gap,

-We summarize the power-law behavior of the $1/T_1 T$, Eqs. (\ref{eq:spinrelax-above-Thx}) and (\ref{eq:spinrelaxT-Phim}) in the two temperature regimes, in Eq.~\eqref{eq:pwr-spinrelaxT-1} and Eq.~\eqref{eq:pwr-spinrelaxT-2} in the main text.
-Additionally, we present their temperature dependencies, along with the subdominant contribution in Eq.~\eqref{eq:spinrelaxT-Phip}, in Fig.~\ref{fig:spinrelaT} and its inset.
+We summarize the power-law behavior of the $1/T_1 T$, Eqs.~(\ref{eq:spinrelax-above-Thx}) and~(\ref{eq:spinrelaxT-Phim}) in the two temperature regimes, in Eq.~(10a) and Eq.~(10b) in the main text.
+Additionally, we present their temperature dependencies, along with the subdominant contribution in Eq.~\eqref{eq:spinrelaxT-Phip}, in Fig.~3 in the main text and its inset.

-\subsection{Paramagnetic spin susceptibility}
+\section{Paramagnetic spin susceptibility}

 In this section, we examine the paramagnetic spin susceptibility arising from the electron subsystem, specifically contributions from small-momentum transfer ($q\sim 0$) at $T \ll T_{\rm hx}$.
 In the absence of interactions, this reduces to the Pauli susceptibility of a free electron gas.
 Incorporating interactions in the domain wall network here, this observable quantity not only reveals the spin ordering, but also interaction effects through renormalized system parameters.